Behavioural Economics and Public Policy

 Behavioural Economics has become a vital area in understanding behaviour and public policy.
 The recent setting up of the Social and Behavioural Sciences Team within the White House, itself modelled on the UK’s Behavioural Insights Team, clearly demonstrates that governments and regulators have become increasingly interested in understanding human behaviour and grounding policies in evidence from the behavioural literature.
-This new course from Carr Communications provides a comprehensive overview of the key literatures on behavioural economics and their relevance to public policy and regulation.
+This new course from Carr Communications provides a comprehensive overview of the key literature on behavioural economics and their relevance to public policy and regulation.

-Taught by an expert in the area, this course provides the key concepts in this area and examines their relevance for understanding people’s decision making process and public policy.
+Taught by an expert in the area, this course provides the key concepts in this area and examines their relevance for understanding people’s decision-making process and public policy.

 About the Programme

 Bringing about change – influencing change in people’s attitudes and behaviours – is at the heart of all of our programmes in Carr Communications.
 In order to influence change effectively, you need first to understand why people behave in the ways that they do.

 As we have refined our programmes over the years – whether internal organisational change programmes, sales programmes for products and services, or wider public attitude change campaigns, we have repeatedly seen the importance of understanding people and their motivation before choosing a course of action or beginning to communicate.

 You will see from Professor Liam Delaney’s biography that this very understanding of human behaviour and the ways in which people respond – and why – is his life’s work.
 And we are delighted to partner with him in the delivery of a suite of programmes in this vital area.

 The course examines:

 The basic ideas of behavioural economics including: